Court-Pencil/Trailblazers/README.md

 ### Typography

-The font family choose for the Trailblazers website was Bree Serif for the primary font.
+The font family chosen for the Trailblazers website was Bree Serif for the primary font.
 Lato for the secondary font.
 These fonts were choosen for their joyful and inviting feel.

 ### Colour Scheme